draios/kubernetes-scheduler/README.md

 When you write a custom scheduler you have to take all this things into account because you are on your own.

-You can find more information about why and how create custom Kubernetes schedulers in our [blog](https://sysdig.com/blog/kubernetes-scheduler/).
+You can find more information about why and how create [custom Kubernetes schedulers in our blog](https://sysdig.com/blog/kubernetes-scheduler/).

-## Requirements
+## Build requirements

 - [Golang](https://golang.org/) for compilation
 - Operating system: